 motion in a simple line.

-Finally, having sketched Boulliau's biographical background and his more formal assumptions about planetary motion, it is time to provide a succinct modern account of his Conical Hypothesis.
+Finally, having briefly sketched Boulliau's biographical background and his more formal assumptions about planetary motion, it is time to provide a succinct modern account of his Conical Hypothesis.
 In brief, the construction goes like this.
-It is a model of simplicity in shortest form.
+It is a model of simplicity and this is its shortest form.

 Imagine an oblique cone where ABC